-October 3, 2011 - "Tutu: The Authorised Portrait" is released to coincide with Tutu's 80th birthday.
+October 3, 2011 - “Tutu: The Authorised Portrait” is published to coincide with Tutu’s 80th birthday.
 The book, written by his daughter Mpho and Allister Sparks, contains personal writings as well as anecdotes by people including Richard Branson, Bono, the Dalai Lama, Mandela and others.

 September 2, 2012 - In an op-ed published by The Observer newspaper, Tutu says that former British Prime Minister Tony Blair and former US President George W. Bush should be “made to answer” at the International Criminal Court for their actions during the Iraq War.

 October 4, 2012 - Tutu is awarded $1 million by the Mo Ibrahim Foundation for “his lifelong commitment to speaking truth to power.”

 December 3, 2012 - A children’s book called “Desmond and the Very Mean Word” is published.

 2013 - The Desmond and Leah Tutu Legacy Foundation is established in Cape Town.

 April 4, 2013 - Tutu is awarded the 2013 Templeton Prize for his “life-long work in advancing spiritual principles such as love and forgiveness which has helped to liberate people around the world.”
 The prize is worth about $1.7 million dollars.

 September 7, 2016 - Tutu undergoes surgery to address recurring infections affecting his health.

 September 17-21, 2016 - Tutu is readmitted to a South African hospital after he shows signs of infection following his recent surgery.